-My wife happens to be from the north, but we live in the south, so I’m usually torn between both names…
+My wife is from the north, but we live in the south, so I’m usually torn between both names…

-Anyway, these things are very addictive, and despite their savoury ingredients of pastry and cheese, they are in fact served as a dessert.
+Anyway, these things are very addictive, and despite their savoury ingredients of pastry and cheese, you eat them as a dessert!
 The best Seadas/Sebadas are served with Mediterranean honey – although some people use sugar instead.

-These sweet desserts are best described as a type of large semolina dumpling.
-They are filled with soured pecorino cheese and lemon peel, and are then deep-fried in olive oil or lard.
+I can best describe Seadas/Sebadas as a type of large semolina dumpling.
+To make them, you fill the dough with sour pecorino cheese and lemon peel, and then deep-fry them in olive oil or lard.